lucas17955/NOS_Automation_Testing_Lucas/README.md

     pip install -r requirements.txt
     ```

-4.You will have to get a new token to make the resquests here:
+ 4. You will have to get a new token to make the resquests here:
 https://gorest.co.in/

  Get a new token and put it on config.py file.
  Do it also for jmeter project.

  5. (Optional) Install Allure:
     Follow this link https://allurereport.org/docs/install/

 ## Usage